MikiP98/HumilityAFM/README.md

   - Add the ability to rotate items displayed in the cabinets
 - Add leather variants of the cabinets?
   - Make the leather cabinets dyable?
+- Add coloured torches:
+  - `LED powder` into `Glowing powder`
+  - 1 powder - weak torch; 2 powders - torch; 3 powders - strong torch
+  - Move LEDs to misc tab, alongside the powders
+- Compress candlesticks into 4 items for each metal type
+- Move VoxelShapes from switches to a maps or variables

 <br>